 Our Values – what we hold valuable

-- We believe that the church should be culturally relevant while remaining doctrinally pure.
+o We believe the church should be culturally relevant while remaining doctrinally pure.

-- We believe that God deeply loves the lost and seeks to save them and therefore, so should we.
+o We believe God deeply loves the lost and seeks to save them and therefore, so should we.

-- We believe that God has called His church to meet regularly to worship the Creator and equip one another for service of the King.
+o We believe God has called His church to meet regularly to worship the Creator and equip one another for service of the King.

-- We are committed to seeing each person grow in knowledge of Scripture in various settings, and in particular through Bible studies.
+o We are committed to seeing each person grow in the knowledge of Scripture in various settings, and in particular through Bible studies.

-- We believe that genuine, loving, burden-bearing, encouraging relationships are built most effectively in small groups which we call Community Life Groups.
+o We believe genuine, loving, burden-bearing, encouraging relationships are built most effectively in small groups.

-- We believe that God has entrusted collective resources to us to be used, through good stewardship, to reach a significant number of people living in the Magnolia area.
+o We believe God has entrusted collective resources to us to be used, through good stewardship, to reach people living in the Magnolia area and around the world.